Los Angeles, Californialemonlaw2019-07-04T13:20:24-07:00

 I received a “Preeminent” rating from Martindale-Hubbell, the world’s most established ranking service for lawyers, based on a perfect ethics record and perfect or near-perfect rating on the quality of written work and trial skills.

-I have been practicing lemon law/auto dealer fraud for nearly 30 years in California.
+I have been practicing lemon law/auto dealer fraud for nearly 30 years.
 I practice in no other field of law.

 I have appeared on numerous TV shows and radio programs.